SrinikethBrahmandam/Midterm-Project-/README.md

 5)Give the support and confidence percentage.
 6)There you go, The code will execute all three algorithms and provide frequent patterns and rules for the given input.

+And also go throught the Midterm_Report to know more about this project.

 Thank you!!!